Baryton: Modern revival

 The baryton was "completely neglected" (Hsu) in the nineteenth century, but in the twentieth, with the rise of the authentic performance movement in classical music, new barytons were built and played.
 Initially, these instruments were heavily constructed, more in the manner of a cello than a bass viol (they were thus sometimes called "cellitons"), but (much as with the parallel history of the harpsichord revival) eventually lighter instruments were constructed that more closely followed their historical antecedents.

 Probably the first person to initiate the revival of the baryton was Christian Döbereiner in Munich.
 In 1934 he ordered a copy of an instrument by Simon Schödler (1782) from the renowned luthier, Ferdinand Wilhelm Jaura in Munich.
 The first performance in modern times on that baryton took place in Munich in 1936, which featured a trio by Haydn.
 This instrument forms part of the Vazquez Collection of Historical String Instruments and is frequently employed in performance by the Orpheon Foundation.
 A complete documentation of the Jaura Baryton is available at the Orpheon Foundation web site.

 Among the modern active baryton players are Jeremy Brooker, Kazimierz Gruszczyński, Balázs Kakuk (Haydn Baryton Trio of Budapest), José Manuel Hernández, John Hsu, Roland Hutchinson, José Vázquez, Kenneth Slowik and Matthew Baker (Valencia Baryton Project).

 With the revival of the baryton, a body of recorded work has gradually emerged.
 Several ensembles have produced recordings of individual works, and the Esterházy Ensemble (Michael Brüssing, baryton) has issued a set of recordings that cover the entire Haydn oeuvre.

 The Swiss composer Klaus Huber has written an important solo part for the instrument in his work ... à l'âme de marcher sur ses pieds de soie ...
 (2004).

 Repertoire

 Of the repertoire for this instrument, the best known works are the 175 compositions written by Joseph Haydn for his patron, Prince Nikolaus Esterházy, who enjoyed playing this instrument.
 Of these, 126 are trios for viola, cello and baryton.
 They were written in the earlier part of Haydn's career, from 1762 to 1775.
-Andreas Lidel was also noticeable for his compositions that included baryton.
+Andreas Lidel was also notable for his compositions that included baryton.